-Aims

-Winds can strongly affect the growth, and therefore shape, of individual plants.
-The sub-Antarctic cushion plant, Azorella selago, is usually hemispherical when small but frequently crescent-shaped when larger.
-Here spatial variation in wind speed and in air-borne seed and sediment deposition is examined to determine if wind scouring and/or deposition patterns could contribute to the development of non-hemispherical shapes in cushion plants.
+Aims The sub-Antarctic cushion plant, Azorella selago, is usually hemispherical when small but frequently crescent-shaped when larger.
+Spatial variation in wind speed and in air-borne seed and sediment deposition is examined to determine if wind scouring and deposition patterns could contribute to the development of non-hemispherical shapes in cushion plants.

-Methods

-Computational fluid dynamic analyses were conducted for hemispherical and crescent-shaped cushion plants.
-Models were parameterized with data from A. selago and A. magellanica habitats on Marion Island.
-The numerical data were contextualized with field observations and sources in the literature to arrive at a conceptual model for shape development.
+Methods Computational fluid dynamic analyses were conducted for hemispherical and crescent-shaped cushion plants parameterizing models with data from A. selago habitats on Marion Island.
+Numerical data